attdevsupport/codekit-java/README.md

 file.
 The source file contains comments that describe which parts need to be modified.

-For example, to run the ads example:
+For example, to run the sms example:
-Switch the working directory to examples/ads (e.g. `cd examples/ads`).
+Switch the working directory to examples/sms (e.g. `cd examples/sms`).
 Modify the src/main/java/com/att/example/App.java file.
 Run maven to generate the jar (e.g. `mvn clean package`).
-Run the compiled jar (e.g. `java -jar targets/ads-1.0-SNAPSHOT.jar`).
+Run the compiled jar (e.g. `java -jar targets/sms-1.0-SNAPSHOT.jar`).

 ## Test Code